Customs requirements, duties and VAT you must pay to export goods to a 'third country' outside the EU.

 Merchandise in Baggage (MIB)

 If you’re taking commercial goods out of the EU in your baggage, you must declare the goods electronically to CHIEF or exceptionally you may complete a C88/ESS.
 You can have the declaration stamped by customs when you leave the EU as proof of export to zero-rated goods for VAT, however submitting and clearing a paper export declaration at the port or airport will take longer than if the export declaration was submitted electronically to CHIEF.
-Read about MIB on the HMRC website.
+Read more about MIB in Notice 6.

 International Road Transport